pfmaggi/TIL/linux/raspberrypi.md

 This will mount the drive so that the ordinary Pi user can write to it.
 Omitting the `-o uid=pi,gid=pi` would mean you could only write to it using `sudo`.

 Now you can read, write and delete files using `/media/usb` as a destination or source without needing to use sudo.

+If the USB drive you're mounting is formatted with `ext4fs` (as an example a sdcard with boot as `sda1` and the root disk as `sda2`) you can use the following command:

+    sudo mount -t ext4 -o defaults /dev/sda2 /media/usb

 ### Step 5 – Un-mounting The Drive